How does it feel to be such a big part of the festive season?

 The Ugly Five by Julia Donaldson and Axel Scheffler is out now.
 Buy it from the Saga Book Shop

-The Highway Rat will be shown on BBC One over Christmas.
-See listings for details
+The Highway Rat will be shown on BBC One on Christmas Day at 4.45 pm.
+See listings for more details.

 Subscribe today for just £12 for 12 issues...